 The Numbers Behind Kewaunee

-"This decision was based purely on economics," said Thomas Farrell II, chairman, president and CEO of Dominion in a statement released at the time the closing was announced.
-"Dominion was not able to move forward with our plan to grow our nuclear fleet in the Midwest to take advantage of economies of scale."
+“This decision was based purely on economics,” said Thomas Farrell II, chairman, president and CEO of the Virginia-based utility, in a statement released at the time the closing was announced.
+“Dominion was not able to move forward with our plan to grow our nuclear fleet in the Midwest to take advantage of economies of scale.”

 Mark Kanz, local affairs manager at the Kewaunee plant for Dominion, said the utility estimates decommissioning to cost a total of $937 million, which includes the costs for license termination, spent fuel management and site restoration.
 The process also allows the decommissioning fund for Kewaunee to continue earning interest.

 Despite losing a major tax provider, the economy and employment levels in Carlton have not yet been directly impacted.
 The town is still receiving the state utility tax, but that will be phased out over a five-year period.